DENG-MIT/Arrhenius.jl/docs/src/get_started.md

 ```julia
 using Arrhenius
 ```
 The next step is to create the solution structure similar to Cantera by providing a YAML file as the input.
 The complete definition of the solution structure can be found [here](https://github.com/DENG-MIT/Arrhenius.jl/blob/a6e77fa501f8e1bfb0b4bd244b507f0bc10f1f8c/src/DataStructure.jl#L29).
-(Add more on how to input the YAML files here).
 ```julia
 gas = CreateSolution("../../mechanism/JP10skeletal.yaml")